Looking to buy a power meter for your road bike to bring your cycling to the next level?

 3. ANT+ and Bluetooth Connectivity

-Most power meters transmit using ANT+, which allows them to connect most bike computer systems such as Garmin.
-Newer power meters offer bluetooth connectivity, which allows them to connect to smart phones.
-Some offer both options.
+Older powermeters transmit data using ANT+, which allows them to connect most bike computer systems such as Garmin.
+Newer ones offer Bluetooth connectivity, which allows them to connect to smartphones and tablets.
+Today, most powermeters offer both options.

 4. Battery Life

 Power for your power meter comes in two forms, USB charge and coin-style batteries.
-Newer models and high end power meters are mostly USB rechargeable today.
+Newer models and higher end models such as the Stages for Shimano, Power2Max NG and SRM Origin are mostly USB rechargeable today.

 5. Ease of Maintenance